Trump, Abe to focus on North Korea in Florida talks - US official

 The Trump-Abe summit at Trump's Mar-a-Lago retreat in Palm Beach comes as U.S. officials are working to set up a summit between Trump and North Korean leader Kim Jong Un in late May or early June.

+The official, who briefed reporters at the White House about the Abe visit on condition of anonymity, would not describe the status of negotiations with North Korea on the summit.
+The exact time and place of the summit have not been established.

-"Communications will by definition have to be sufficient for us to establish and prepare a successful summit," the official told reporters.
+"Communications will by definition have to be sufficient for us to establish and prepare a successful summit," the official said.
 "Preparations are under way."

+Abe will be making his second visit to Mar-a-Lago.
+In February 2017, Trump and Abe were meeting there when North Korea launched a ballistic missile test.

+The official said Trump will want to hear more advice from Abe about the prospective meeting with Kim.
+They will also talk about trade, the Indo-Pacific region and Chinese activity in the South China Sea that has raised tensions in the region, the official said.